Isiah Robertson: Death and legacy

 Robertson died in a three car crash in Van Zandt County, southeast of Dallas, Texas on December 6, 2018, when he lost control of a limousine he was driving and spun out while navigating a curve.
 Robertson's limo, which came to a rest perpendicular to the road along which he had been traveling, was then t-boned by a car from behind, pushing him into the opposite lane of traffic, where he was hit by a car traveling in the other direction.
 Robertson was transported to a nearby hospital, where he subsequently died.

 Isiah Robertson was 69 years old at the time of his death.
-A lawsuit filed by his family stated that Robertson had advanced (Stage 3) chronic traumatic encephalopathy (CTE), a degenerative brain disease linked to repeated hits to the head.
+A lawsuit filed by his family stated that Robertson had advanced (Stage 3) chronic traumatic encephalopathy (CTE), a degenerative brain disease caused by repeated hits to the head.
+He is one of at least 345 NFL players to be diagnosed after death with this disease.